 When do we use Agile Scrum Methodology?

-- When it is difficult to estimate a project’s size with precision
+• When it is difficult to estimate a project’s size with precision

-- When there are too many complexities involved in delivering the product
+• When there are too many complexities involved in delivering the product

-- When time-to-market and quality are important
+• When time-to-market and quality are important

-- When customer involvement is crucial to the success of the project
+• When customer involvement is crucial to the success of the project

 Conclusion

 Agile Scrum methodology is a lightweight, flexible, and iterative project management framework for managing complex product development.
-This methodology brings focus on working software over comprehensive documentation.
+This methodology brings focus to working software over comprehensive documentation.
 It encourages rapid feedback, close collaboration between self-organizing cross-functional teams, and frequent inspection and adaptation.

-It has many advantages of reducing waste due to the short life cycles, frequent software releases enabling customer feedback, and the basic approach of ‘crossing-the-finish line together’ to build a qualitatively high-quality product within an optimal amount of time.
+It has many advantages of reducing waste due to the short life cycles, frequent software releases enabling customer feedback, and the basic approach of ‘crossing the finish line together’ to build a qualitatively high-quality product within an optimal amount of time.

-Agile Scrum methodology is a good choice for small teams that need to deliver products early and often as well as work on complex projects with changing requirements.
+Agile Scrum methodology is a good choice for small teams that need to deliver products early and often, as well as work on complex projects with changing requirements.

 Please feel free to provide feedback or comments about this article.
-If you liked this article, please share it on Twitter, Linkedin or your favorite social media site.
+If you liked this article, please share it on Twitter, Linkedin, or your favorite social media site.

-Leave a Reply
+Leave a Comment